laserkelvin/FTSpecViewer/README.md

 ### Uncertainties

 Because I'm lazy and bad with estimating uncertainty, I rely on the `uncertainties` package to perform the error propagation in routines where fitting is done.
 The covariance matrix from `curve_fit` is used to estimate the variance, which is then packaged together with the optimized parameter as a `ufloat`.

+### Fitting routines

+Part of routine analysis is to determine the center frequency for a pair of Doppler peaks.